ml-engg/market_intelligence_ai_agent_service/README.md

    Short-term Memory: Keeps track of current session context, at user level Long-term Memory (RAG): Stores brand details retrieved documents.

+5. Logging
+   log all user question and final response at each user X session level

 Workflow
 1. User sends a query to the Flask endpoint.